savvytechapp/drophub-api-doc/Retailer.md

 `status` with the following values: Pending, Live, Archived.

 Only `Live` products can be sold on Drophub.
-So you must show products with the `Live` status to your customers. and if a product status is `Pending` or `Archived`, you must hide it from your customers.
+So you must show products with the `Live` status to your customers.
+And if a product status is `Pending` or `Archived`, you must hide it from your customers.
-Therefore, you must call this API constantly (e.g. every 5 minutes) to get the latest updates of your products which can be changes on statuses, prices, stock and ...
+Therefore, you must call this API constantly (e.g., every 5 minutes) to get the latest updates of your products, which can be changes on statuses, prices, stock, and ...

-To prevent getting too many results, you can use the `timestampe` filter to get the products which were created/updated after a specific date.
+To prevent getting too many results, you can use the `timestamp` filter to get the products that were created/updated after a specific date.

 **URL:** `https://dev-api.drophub.ir/v1/partner/retailer/product`